VeriBlock/pop-phl/build_msvc/README.md

-Building Placeholders Core with Visual Studio
+Building Bitcoin Core with Visual Studio
 ========================================

 Introduction
 ---------------------
-Solution and project files to build the Placeholders Core applications `msbuild` or Visual Studio can be found in the build_msvc directory.
+Solution and project files to build the Bitcoin Core applications `msbuild` or Visual Studio can be found in the build_msvc directory.
 The build has been tested with Visual Studio 2017 and 2019.

 Building with Visual Studio is an alternative to the Linux based [cross-compiler build](https://github.com/placeh/placeh/blob/master/doc/build-windows.md).

 Quick Start
 ---------------------
-The minimal steps required to build Placeholders Core with the msbuild toolchain are below.
+The minimal steps required to build Bitcoin Core with the msbuild toolchain are below.
 More detailed instructions are contained in the following sections.

 ```
-vcpkg install --triplet x64-windows-static berkeleydb boost-filesystem boost-multi-index boost-signals2 boost-test boost-thread libevent[thread] zeromq double-conversion
+vcpkg install --triplet x64-windows-static boost-filesystem boost-multi-index boost-signals2 boost-test boost-thread libevent zeromq berkeleydb rapidcheck double-conversion gtest
-vcpkg integrate install
 py -3 build_msvc\msvc-autogen.py
 msbuild /m build_msvc\placeh.sln /p:Platform=x64 /p:Configuration=Release /t:build
 ```

 Dependencies
 ---------------------
-A number of [open source libraries](https://github.com/placeh/placeh/blob/master/doc/dependencies.md) are required in order to be able to build Placeholders Core.
+A number of [open source libraries](https://github.com/placeh/placeh/blob/master/doc/dependencies.md) are required in order to be able to build Bitcoin Core.

 Options for installing the dependencies in a Visual Studio compatible manner are: